w3c/wot-discovery/proposals/geolocation.md

 being measured, and the corresponding "plain" value, e.g. "location", is the location of the sensor.

-Useful references:
+*Useful references:*
 * [SSN Ontology](https://www.w3.org/TR/vocab-ssn/)
 * [SOSA Ontology](https://www.w3.org/2015/spatial/wiki/SOSA_Ontology)

 #### Accuracy
-Clear about radius vs. interval e.g. for lat/long.
+We need to be clear about radius vs. interval e.g. for lat/long.
-Probability of inclusion in region.
+We need to define probability of inclusion in region.
 Alternatives variance, prob distribution (eg. Gaussian).
 Can apply accuracy to any of the above measurements.

-Useful references:
+Should be consistent (if possible) with the Web Geolocation API.

+*Useful references:*
 * [SSN Ontology](https://www.w3.org/TR/vocab-ssn/)

 #### Units
 Need to be able to specify units but should also have clear defaults.

-Useful references:
+QUDT is just one of several possible choices for a unit ontology as well.

+*Useful references:*
 * [QUDT Ontology](http://www.qudt.org/)

 #### Logical Regions and Relationships